Posted on Monday, June 10th, 2024 at 9:00 am

 Cincinnati Sex Crime Defense Attorney

 If you have been charged with failure to register as a sex offender in Ohio, call Moermond & Mulligan, LLC at (513) 421-9790 or contact us online to schedule a free consultation.
-We’ll explain d the charges you’re facing and fight them on your behalf.
+The Cincinnati sex crime defense attorney of Moermond & Mulligan, LLC can explain the charges you’re facing and fight them on your behalf.
+Our attorneys have over 50 years of combined experience defending clients in Cincinnati and the surrounding areas.
+You can trust us to help you with your case.